 Welcome to St Albans Trapeze and Aerial Arts.
-We offer classes for adults and children in static trapeze, aerial silks, aerial yoga and more in a friendly and welcoming environment.
+We offer classes for adults and children in static trapeze, aerial silks and more in a friendly and welcoming environment.

 We believe that trapeze and aerial arts can be learned and enjoyed by anyone.
 If you want to get fit, strong and flexible in a fun way - or simply if you've always dreamed of running away to the circus! - our classes are for you.
 There's no upper age limit and you don't need to have any prior experience to take part - just a willingness to give it your best.